 Monetary policy objectives

-The primary goal of the Eurosystem’s monetary policy is to maintain price stability.
-The Eurosystem defines price stability as a year-on-year increase in the Harmonised Index of Consumer Prices (HICP) for the euro area of below, but close to, 2% over the medium term.
+The primary objective of the Eurosystem’s monetary policy is to maintain price stability.
+The Eurosystem defines price stability as a year-on-year increase in the Harmonised Index of Consumer Prices (HICP) for the euro area of 2% over the medium term.

-In other words, price stability is not only the primary objective of Eurosystem monetary policy, but also one of the general goals of the EU.
+In other words, price stability is not only the primary objective of the Eurosystem’s monetary policy, but also one of the general goals of the EU.
 The EU treaties establish a clear hierarchy of goals for the Eurosystem.
-This goes to show that price stability is the most important contribution monetary policy can make to achieving a favorable economic climate and a high level of employment.
+This hierarchy documents that price stability is the most important contribution monetary policy can make to achieving a favorable economic climate and a high level of employment.